ghostganz/madeleine/README.md

 With the help of patches, testing and feedback from:

-Steve Conover, David Heinemeier Hansson, Johan Lind, Håkan Råberg, IIMA Susumu, Martin Tampe and Jon Tirsén
+Steve Conover, David Heinemeier Hansson, Johan Lind, Håkan Råberg, IIMA Susumu, Stephen Sykes, Martin Tampe and Jon Tirsén

 Thanks to Klaus Wuestefeld and the Prevayler developers for the model of this software; to Minero Aoki for the installer; to Matz and